Project status: In progress

 Our city is growing.
 With more people living and working in Canberra than ever before, we need a planning system that can facilitate this growth without compromising the characteristics of the city that we value.
 The new planning system will deliver better outcomes for communities, the environment and people across Canberra.
 The reforms include a new Planning Act, new district strategies and a new Territory Plan.

-We are now asking for your feedback on the draft district strategies and the draft new Territory Plan (and its accompanying documents) to help shape the final documents.
-This means the final documents (which are due for release in 2023) will be created in a way that meets the needs and aspirations of as many Canberrans as possible, recognising the wide and varied desires of the Canberra community.
+We are now considering the feedback that was provided to us on the draft district strategies and the draft new Territory Plan (and its accompanying documents) to help shape the final documents.
+This means the final documents, which are due for release in 2023, will meet the needs and aspirations of as many Canberrans as possible, recognising the wide and varied views of the community.

 Because planning affects you, we want your help in making the reforms work for you.
 Watch the video below to find out more about the new planning system and how the reforms will help shape the future of our city.